-Radio frequency (RF) spectrum: Any frequency within the electromagnetic spectrum associated with radio wave propagation.
+Radiofrequency (RF) spectrum: Any frequency associated with radio wave propagation within the electromagnetic spectrum.

-Risk Assessment: A systematic process of identifying, evaluating, and estimating the levels of risks involved in a process or system, their comparison against benchmarks or standards, determining appropriate ways to eliminate or control the hazard, and determining an acceptable level of risk.
+Risk Assessment: A systematic process of identifying, evaluating, and estimating the risks involved in a process or system, their comparison against benchmarks or standards, determining appropriate ways to eliminate or control the hazard, and determining an acceptable level of risk.

-Router: A device, connected to at least two networks that forwards data packets from one network to another.
+Router: A device connected to at least two networks forwards data packets from one network to another.

-Server Owner: The individual or group that is responsible for managing a specific application server on a day-to-day basis.
+Server Owner: The individual or group responsible for managing a specific application server daily.